Cape Cod Disaster Animal Response Team (CCDART) was established on July 7, 2008.

 Services provided by CCDART include, but are not limited to:

-CCDART is partnered with American Red Cross, Barnstable County Citizens Corp, BREPC and also an ever increasing number of police and fire departments, nonprofit organizations, and volunteers.
+CCDART is partnered with American Red Cross, Barnstable County Citizens Corp, Barnstable County Regional Emergency Planning Committee (BREPC) and an ever-increasing number of police and fire departments, nonprofit organizations, and volunteers.

 In order for us to continue with our mission, we need your help ... your time, financial support, and material goods.
 Together we can help secure the safety of all the pets in Barnstable County.

 Mission Statement Our Mission is to EDUCATE the general public about disaster preparedness for companion animals and have TRAINED volunteers ready to RESPOND in times of disaster.